hongpham/Workshop-Protect-your-IoT-fleet/Module 5: Send security alerts to your favourite messaging platform/README.md

 Amazon Chime is a communication tool that lets you chat and place calls.
 Chime provide a feature call Incoming Webhook to allow applications post message to Chime chatroom.
 You can configure SNS to send a message to your Chime chatroom when Device Defender generates an alert.

-### 1. Configure Chime Webhook
+### 2.1 Configure Chime Webhook

 If you don't have a chat room, you can create a new one.
 From Chime App, click **Rooms, Create a chat room, Done** Click on the gear icon top right of the chat room.
 Then click **Manage webhooks and bots**.

 Click **Add webhook** and give it a name.
-Your webhook will have a unique URL.
+Your webhook will have a unique URL e.g. https://hooks.chime.aws/incomingwebhooks/<guid>?token=xxxxxxxxxxxxxxxxxxxx).
 You need to protect this URL just as you protect any secret materials (API keys, username-password,..) because anyone has this URL can post a message to your chat room.
-Copy this URL and save it in a touchpad for later use
+Copy this URL and save it in a touchpad.
+You will need this URL to config Lamdbda function in step 2.2

-### 2. Configure Lambda function
+### 2.2 Configure Lambda function

 Since SNS doesn't intergrate with Chime directly, we will use a Lambda function to post the SNS message to the Chime chatroom.
 From Lambda management console, create a new Lambda function.
 Give this new function a name and choose Python3.* as runtime with default permissions.

 Now we already write the code for this lambda function and install all dependencies.
 Download [IoTWebhookFunction.zip](LambdaWebhookChime/IoTWebhookFunction.zip) to your laptop.
 And upload this Python  deploymet packages to the Lambda function.
 Under **Function code**, click the drop down **Code entry type**, and choose **Upload a .zip file**.
+Make sure the function hander is 'index.handler'.
 Here is the code snippet of this Lambda function

 ```python
 import json